sunzida-aktari/The-Pizza-Factory-dashboard/README.md

 2. Purpose:
 The Cheesy Analytics dashboard is a visually engaging and analytical Power BI designed to help Shop owner understanding their sales of this year.
 The dashboard focuses on highlighting most impoertant info like Total revenue, Total No of Orders, Average Orders per Day,
 3. Tech Stack:
-MySql,Power BI Desktop, Power Query,DAX,Data Modeling
+MySql,Power BI Desktop, Power Query,DAX,Data Modeling.